 Part of the difficulty in the fight against the Hellhound is the fact that, in losing Baofu, the party is down to three.
 Remember that P2IS gave you five party members at almost all times, so in paring things down to three, your survivability goes down.
 Even though the boss is statted to fight only three party members, and the enemies at large are statted to fight four, you only get three actions for every one action from the boss, and that leaves less time to heal from surprises, and only allows so much healing from group attacks.
 We also had a painfully limited supply of items, including only a single “revive from death” item, a situation that didn’t correct itself very much over the course of the session!
 Still, the second try pulled it off, and the party went off to join Baofu.

-Baofu refuses to explain his actions after we reunited (which will hurt him in the long run, even in really small ways like “refusing to describe his quarry”).
+Baofu refuses to explain his actions after we reunited, which will hurt him in the long run, even in ways he rightfully shouldn’t have kept secret, like refusing to describe his quarry.
 He tries to get Katsuya to give up on calling the cops about the sanitarium murders, if only because Katsuya’s too dependent on them in a situation where they can’t help, but Katsuya does it anyways.

 On the roof, we discovered that things have already accelerated a few steps forward in the plot: Sudou has already taken Jun, our Tadashi analogue, hostage, and he’s already being accosted by Tatsuya!